 This is how they look now in my kitchen.....Notice how they are now part of the composition.

 Art is a great way to add your personality, tell your story, inspire you and help pull it all together.

 This was easy and you can do it too!

 Until next time, Hugs & Blessings (Numbers 6: 24-26),

-Project Update: I replaced the frames with a frame and mat combination I found at Michael's.
+Project Update: I like to move my items from room to room and I needed some color in my living room so I replaced the frames with a frame and mat combination I found at Michael's.
 Here is what they look like now:

 If you'd like to receive more design tips, sign up for my emails below and please share on your favorite social media platform!